5 Must See Fairy-tale Châteaux in the Loire Valley

 Invited to the French court by Francis I in 1516, Leonardo Da Vinci crossed the alps from Italy to reach the Loire Valley, taking with him several of his students and his favourite artworks, including the ‘Mona Lisa’.
 Housed comfortably at Château du Clos Lucé, Da Vinci received a pension from Francis I and was obtained primarily to have intellectual conversations with the King.
 In fact, it is said that the tunnel which connects Château du Clos Lucé to Château d’Amboise allowed the King and Da Vinci to pass freely between the two residences.
 Visitors to this château in the Loire valley can see Leonardo’s bedroom, kitchen, study and chapel, which contains frescoes completed by his pupils.
 It is thought that the fresco ‘Virgo Lucis’, which translates as ‘Virgin of Light’, gave the château its name.

-Made from red brick and local ‘tufa’ stone, the château has a decidedly different appearance to many of the châteaux of the Loire Valley.
+Made from red brick and local ‘tufa’ stone, the château has a decidedly different appearance to many of the best châteaux of the Loire Valley.
 Guests can visit the splendid gothic oratory and the dovecotes, which are supposedly the most beautiful in France!

 5. Château de Nitray